Leroy-bit/connect-four-online/docs/server/explorer.md

 ### _close
 > async def _close(game_id: int, user_id: int)

-Closes the connection for the player, without checking if the game exists and if the player is in the game, also cancel the connection timeout task
+Closes the connection for the user, without checking if the game exists and if the user is in the game, also cancel the connection timeout task

 **Parameters:**
 - `game_id`_: int_ - game id
-- `user_id`_: int_ - player id
+- `user_id`_: int_ - user id

 ### send
 > async def send(game_id: int, event: [Event](#event))

-Sends an event to the single player
+Sends an event to the single user

 **Parameters:**
 - `game_id`_: int_ - game id